The Hidden Treasures of the West Coast

-This route highlights the unparalleled natural beauty of the Western United States, supplemented by trips to the region’s fantastic cities.
+This route highlights the unparalleled hidden treasures of the Western United States, supplemented by trips to the region’s fantastic cities.
 In other words, this trip has it all: majestic coastlines, stunning mountain landscapes, beautiful farmland, incredible geologic features and cosmopolitan urban centers.
 You will begin in Seattle, the largest city in the Northwest region, and then head north, checking out the wonders of North Cascades National Park, then crossing the border to Canada.
 There you will enjoy all that the cities of Vancouver and Victoria have to offer before heading back down into Washington again.
 You will explore the incredible coastline and rainforests of Olympic National Park and then drive east, passing towering Mount Rainier, pristine Yakima and lovely Coeur D’Alene on the way to the great majesty of Glacier National Park.
 After your time in the park, you will head southwest into the vistas of Hells Canyon, followed by the plains and deserts of Eastern Oregon.
 You will then begin your traverse of Oregon along the Columbia River Gorge, one of the most beautiful drives on the West Coast, with many charming towns worth a quick stop.
 Portland is the next destination, with a side trip to the immense Mount Hood en route.
 After spending time in this hip and tasteful city, you will begin to work your way down the rugged Oregon coast, before cutting over to the magnificent Crater Lake National Park.
 You will then wind your way down into California, stopping to check out the geologic splendor around Lassen Volcanic National Park.
 After that, you will treat yourself in the wine country and rolling hills of Napa and Sonoma, before ending your trip in the world-class city of San Francisco.

-We recommend at least two-and-a-half weeks to encompass all of the possible offerings that are suggested in this itinerary.
+We recommend at least two-and-a-half weeks to encompass all of the possible hidden treasures that are suggested in this itinerary.
 A lot of distance is covered here, so it would be ideal to spend a couple of days in, say, Glacier National Park after driving many hours to and from there.
 (Of course, the drives themselves are wonderfully scenic, so it won’t feel long at all!
 The journey is the destination, as they say.)
 Many of the drives are relatively short – many are only around three road hours between stops – while at least two of the drives will take a good portion of your day, so plan accordingly.
 (These longer drives could be broken up into segments, too.)
 The weather in the region is generally predictable: somewhat chilly in the early spring, quite hot in the peak summer months, crisp and cool in the fall.
 In Montana, Idaho, Washington and Oregon, it can occasionally snow in the later fall months, so pack intelligently.
 This trip could be done almost any time of year, but possible heavy snow in November through February can make driving in those more mountainous areas rather dangerous.
 Aside from frequent rain in the winter, the coastal regions would be fine at any time.

 Fly into Seattle-Tacoma International Airport and pick up your rental car.
 The city is relatively easy to navigate by car, though it may be best to avoid driving in the late afternoon, as the freeways and roads can be horribly gridlocked around rush hour.
 (There is a decent bus system, as well.)
 Like many West Coast cities, Seattle is fairly spread apart, so it’s best to pick a few neighborhoods and explore from there.
 Downtown has the iconic Pike Place Market, as well as the Seattle Art Museum, the Seattle Aquarium and the first ever Starbucks Coffee, all within easy walking distance.
 Other great walkable neighborhoods worth checking out include Ballard, Fremont and Capitol Hill.